-One of the many things we learned from living with a pandemic for the past two years is that travel insurance is a vital element in any traveler’s itinerary.
+One of the many things we learned from living with a pandemic for the past few years is that travel insurance is a vital element in any traveler’s itinerary.

 Even the best-laid plans can go awry when the unexpected happens.
 Travel insurance can help you protect your valuable trip investment and provide many important benefits.
 While some insurance programs (through suppliers and credit cards) may include trip cancellation and trip interruption coverage, it’s important to review and understand the coverage you ACTUALLY have.